 The main use of the 12-lead electrocardiogram is to evaluate patients for cardiac ischemia.
 Of the various forms of cardiac ischemia, acute ST-elevation myocardial infarction (STEMI) is the main focus of the 12-lead ECG.
 The 12-lead ECG enables EMS professionals to quickly identify STEMI patients and to take these patients to the most suitable hospital, which may not be the nearest hospital.
 The early identification of STEMI patients also allows for the hospital to prepare for their arrival.
 This may require calling in hospital personnel for the cardiac cath lab (Bouthillet, 2012).

 To be able to consistently identify all potential STEMI patients, one requires knowledge about all of the potential indicators of a STEMI heart attack.
 Research has indicated that roughly four out of five STEMI patients complain about the quintessential symptom of chest pain.
 This statistic also implies that around one in five STEMI patients will not have the archetypal symptom of chest pain.
 Because such a high percentage of patients will not encounter this typical symptom of a STEMI heart attack, it is crucial to be aware of other possible indicators of a STEMI patient.
 Health care professionals should recognize a range of symptoms as possible indicators of a STEMI heart attack.
 These could include chest pain or atypical chest pain.
 Pain in the jaw, neck, back, and arm, but no chest pain may also indicate a STEMI patient.
 Epigastric pain is another reported symptom.
-The patient may be syncope or near syncope.
-Palpitations, pulmonary edema, weakness, or exertional dyspnea may also present in STEMI patients.
+The patient may experience syncope or near syncope.
+Palpitations, pulmonary edema, weakness, or shortness of breath may also present in STEMI patients.
 Suspected diabetic ketoacidosis or diaphoresis not explained by ambient temperature are other possible indicators.
 Finally, feelings of anxiety or impending doom are also possible symptoms to be aware of.
 Altered mental states may indicate STEMI patients, but procedures often require these patients to undergo an additional CT scan before admittance to the cardiac cath lab because ST/T-wave changes may occasionally imitate acute STEMI (Bouthillet, 2012).

 While most of the patients that present with these symptoms will not be experiencing an acute STEMI event, the utilization of a pre-hospital 12-lead ECG is still necessary.
 No matter how experienced the responding medical professionals are, it is impossible to determine who is having an acute STEMI event and who is not solely by looking at them.
 Some paramedics may falsely believe that experience alone can train them to positively identify heart attack patients versus those with non-cardiac chest pain.
 While experience can help medical professionals to determine when an acute STEMI event is less likely, experience alone can never definitively determine this diagnosis.
 While the physical exam is key in determining potential STEMI patients, the 12-lead ECG is vital for the final determination (Bouthillet, 2012).